The functionality of filters in AtroCore system consists of:

 Subfilters

-The search will be shown as on the picture below:
+The modal window will close and the main filter will be shown as on the picture below:

 Subfilters